lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 008.md

 It looks a bit decrepit, but it holds up.
 A sign with [[The Hall of Great Valour]] hangs outside.

 Inside the guild, the setup like a tavern.
-Behind the bar is an older man, with a
+Behind the bar is an older man, with a scar across his face.

 # Loot: